 Commissioner, Blaine City Charter Commission: 1999 to 2001

 Volunteer Mediator: 1993 to 1996.
 Anoka County Mediation Services.
 Trained under Rule 114.
 Conducted mediations in post-divorce and landlord/tenant matters

 Board of Directors: Anoka Ramsey Community College, 2012 to Present

 Coon Rapids Rotary: 2014 to Present

 Named a “Rising Star” in 2002, 2006, 2007, and 2008 by Minnesota Law & Politics

-Faculty, Real Estate Institute, 2014, and co-author of “Critical Provisions in Mixed Use Development Agreements”
+Faculty and Co-Author of “Critical Provisions in Mixed Use Development Agreements,” Real Estate Institute (2014)

 “My goal is to provide the highest quality legal services in an effective and efficient manner.
 I strive to evaluate each of my client’s particular needs and goals in a matter or transaction and then implement the best approach to obtain the client’s desired results.
 Collaboration and communication with the client are paramount.”